 Humidity

-Some plastic materials are highly hygroscopic, and once the plastic absorbs moisture, its mechanical properties will change.
-For example, polyamide (also known as nylon5) will become brittle and fragile after absorbing moisture.
-Therefore, the humidity during production and storage should be controlled, or equipment such as dehumidifiers should be used to reduce this problem.
+Some plastic materials are highly hygroscopic, and once the plastic absorbs moisture, its mechanical properties change.
+For example, polyamide (nylon) can become brittle and fragile after absorbing moisture.
+Therefore, the humidity during production and storage should be controlled, or dehumidifiers should be used to reduce this problem.

 Temperature changes in the use environment will affect the brittleness of plastic products.
 Low temperatures will make the material brittle, and high temperatures will accelerate the aging and degradation of the material.
 Selecting materials suitable for specific use environments and taking temperature control measures can overcome the effect of temperature changes making the material brittle.